SoftUni-Internal/interactive-content/RO/10-While-Loop/04-While-or-For-Loop.md

-# Bucla While sau bucla For?
+# While or For Loop?

 [slide]
 # Video